jamespacileo/mr-piper/README.rst

 Piper uses pip and virtualenv under the hood, and (just like NPM and Yarn) always installs packages in a project isolated environment.

-Piper makes it easy to make modules installable (and updatable) via a `piper.json` JSON file, instead of `setup.py`.
+Piper makes it easy to make modules installable (and updatable) via a `piper.json` JSON file, instead of fiddling with `setup.py`.